 - Book the event as early as you can.
 There are “early bird specials” and other levels of discounts for early booking.
 In general, the later you book, the more you will pay and the less desirable your hotel and available sessions will be.
 The good hotels fill up very quickly, and the cost is usually similar for all of the hotels.

 - Book one of the official Cisco Live hotels that is on the shuttle route.
+In some locations, you can even stay at the hotel that is attached to the conference venue.
 The importance of this varies, depending on which city is hosting the event, but you will want to take the weather and public transportation into account when making this decision.
 I’ve been to Cisco Live in San Diego, Las Vegas, Orlando and San Francisco.
 In Orlando, the shuttle is essential, because of the humidity and propensity for rain in the afternoon.
 In San Diego, some attendees will walk over a mile to the event each day, because the weather is generally very nice.
 Regardless, you will want to consider booking one of the hotels on the shuttle route, in case you need it for some reason.

 - Schedule your sessions as early as possible.
 Scheduling usually opens up 6-8 weeks prior to the event, and you should receive an email when it is available.
 However, if you have any kind of spam filter in place, it will almost certainly get blocked.
 You may want to whitelist email@example.com to improve your chances of seeing it.
 There have definitely been years when I missed the email.
 The most desirable sessions will fill up very quickly (in a matter of days).
 If Cisco is launching a new architecture, or major new product line, you can bet that all sessions related to that topic will fill up quickly.
 If there is a full session that you really want to see, there is still a chance you can get in.
 Sometimes there is a wait-list, and other times you can just wait outside the session and they will let you in if there is room.
 This varies at each conference center, because of fire marshal laws, etc. In some cities, you are allowed to stand in the back of the sessions, and in others you are not.
 Your success will vary, which is why it’s so important to schedule your sessions early.